-The Company recognizes the funded status of each of the pension and other postretirement plans in Other assets or Other liabilities.
+The Company recognizes the funded status of each of the pension and other postretirement plans in Other assets or Other liabilities in the accompanying Consolidated Statements of Financial Position.
 The funded status is measured as the difference between plan assets at fair value and projected benefit obligation ("PBO") for pension plans or the accumulated postretirement benefit obligations ("APBO") for other postretirement plans.